- Meet C|M|LAW

 - Law Library

-Private space travel is making headlines – and Mark Sundahl, associate professor and associate dean for administration at Cleveland State University’s Cleveland-Marshall College of Law, is an internationally recognized expert on the laws governing this rapidly growing industry.
+The health care field is booming, both locally and nationally – and Browne Lewis, the Leon and Gloria Plevin Professor Law and director of the Center for Health Law & Policy at Cleveland State University’s Cleveland-Marshall College of Law, is a nationally recognized expert on the laws governing this industry.